Confessionalization/Figure-1/README.md

-# The Confessionalization of the Medieval Middle East: Figure 1
-## Occurences of "Confession" in Orientalist Journals, 1840–2019
+# Figure 1: The Confessionalization of the Medieval Middle East in Orientalist Journals, 1840-2019

 This file offers three tables, each dedicated to one of the orientalist journals covered in Figure 1: